MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/knowledgehub-copilot.md

 1. Select the **Knowledge hub** link.
 This takes you to MS Copilot Studio.
 1. In Copilot Studio, go to **Copilot in Dynamics 365 Customer Service**.
 1. On the **Knowledge** page, select **Add knowledge**.
-1. Select from the following knowledge sources:
+1. Select one from the following knowledge sources:
     1. Public website
     1. Files
     1. SharePoint
     1. Dataverse
     1. Graph connectors
     1.

+> [!NOTE]
+> - You must enable the SharePoint (private preview) to be able to see it.
+Federated knowledge source doesn't work.

 ## Next steps